Paklock/HackRF1/SD-Card-(DEV).md

 ## File Class

 Most of the heavy lifting for working with files on the SD Card is done by the [File](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/file.cpp) class.
 This helper class which simplifies the `FatFs - Generic FAT file system module` which can found at [`firmware/chibios-portapack/ext/fatfs/src/ff.c`](https://github.com/eried/portapack-mayhem/blob/next/firmware/chibios-portapack/ext/fatfs/src/ff.c).
-Below are some examples on how to read and write files to the SD card.
+This wiki will go over some examples on how to read and write files to the SD card.

 Continuing with the [Create a Simple App](Create-a-simple-app) the code bellow will outline what is required to manipulate the file system.
 The first thing you'll need to do is include the File class and SD Card helper functions to your application's hpp file.